Now offering more legal services – Property, Commercial Law & Wills and Estate.

 • offers of support provided by family and friends in Australia which may substantiate reasons for travel;

-Generally these visas are granted for 12 months with a stay period of 3 months.
+Typically, Visitor visas are granted for a period of up to 12 months, with a stay period of up to 3 months at a time.

 Working Holiday Makers (subclass 417 and 462) Program

-The Working Holiday Maker (WHM) program is for young adults to have a 12 month holiday, during which they can undertake short-term work and study.
-The WHM program now includes over 40 partner countries or jurisdictions in two visa subclasses, the Working Holiday (subclass 417) and the Work and Holiday (subclass 462) visa.
+The Working Holiday Maker (WHM) program is designed for young adults who want to enjoy a holiday in Australia while undertaking short-term work and study.
+The WHM program now includes over 40 partner countries and jurisdictions and includes two visa subclasses:

 We know how important it is for you to understand the details and requirements for these visas.
 Our knowledgeable and experienced team at Migration Affairs is here to help you.